P2.TABLE of CONTENTS

 Now with that understanding, let's look at some key points in Romans 9 - 11.

 1) In Rom 9:7 God says, "nor are they all children because they are Abraham's descendants ......."

 It is clear here that being a descendent of Abraham does not automatically make one a child of God.

 2) In Rom 9:6 God says .......... "they are not all Israel who are descended from Israel ..."

 This passage states that the name Israel applies to more than just those who carried the title of Israel (or sons of Israel) at that time.

 3) In Rom 9:8 it says:"....... it is not the children of the flesh who are children of God, but the children of the promise are regarded as descendants."

 This passage clearly states that the children of God are not those of the flesh.
 To put it another way; someone's fleshly genetic lineage has no bearing on the title of "Children of God."

-Since the title of Greek meant anyone who was not a Jew, then God is saying that those who are called Jews are no different in God's salvation plan than anyone else.
+Since the title of Greek meant anyone who was not a Jew, then God is saying that those who were/are called Jews are no different in God's salvation plan than anyone else.